clouby/ngx-admin/README.md

 ### Start server:
-If it's your first time, execute
+If it's your first time, execute:
 ```
   npm install
 ```